matn7/CS-Notes/src/main/java/basic_java/README.md

 - Synchronized collections are implemented using synchronized methods and synchronized blocks.
 - Only one Thread can executing any of the synchronized code at given point in time.
 - This places severe restrictions on the concurrency of thread - there by affecting performance of the application.
-- All the pre Java 5 synchronized collections HashTable & Vector use this approach.
+- All the pre Java 5 synchronized collections **HashTable** & **Vector** use this approach.
 - Post Java 5 collections using new approach to synchronization are available in Java.
 - These are concurrent collections

 ![Synchronized vs Concurrent](images/synchronized-vs-concurrent.png "Synchronized vs Concurrent")

 - Post Java 5 collections using new approach to synchronization are available in Java.
 - These are called concurrent collections.
-Examples of new approaches are:
+- Examples of new approaches are:
-    - Copy on Write
+    - Copy on Write.
-    - Compare and Swap
+    - Compare and Swap.
-    - Lock and Unlock
+    - Lock and Unlock.
 - New approaches to concurrency provide better performance in specific context.

 **Copy on Write?**